 - Maple boursin cheesecake with whipped boursin maple bourbon cheese and candied pecans

 Out of all of the cheesecakes we tried, the maple bourbon cheesecake was the definite winner (passion fruit cheesecake was a close second).
 It was light, creamy, and a good combination of sweet and crunchy.

 Australia (Near Port of Entry)

-As someone who went to Australia last year (and how has it been almost a year!!!), we were really excited to see the Australia menu.
+As someone who went to Australia a few years ago, we were really excited to see the Australia menu.
 Unfortunately, none of these things really felt like Australia to us and the dessert was a total miss.